mvgame74/mvgame74/README.md

 </a>

 # Work Experience
-- 2016 to 2021 **DECATHLON** - Working in sports retail, started as Sports Advisor to Department Manager, then to Operations Manager: I developed my skills in Customer Service, teamwork under pressure and organisation on a priorities-changing environment.
+- **DECATHLON** (2016 to 2021) - Working in sports retail, started as Sports Advisor to Department Manager, then to Operations Manager: I developed my skills in Customer Service, teamwork under pressure and organisation on a priorities-changing environment.
-- 2006 to 2015 **IATA** - Remittance & Settlement Management, from Assistant Manager in Madrid to Manager in Stockholm, Senior Manager in the Europe Hub and finally Regional Manager in the Middle East & Africa: Developed a MSAccess database to manage collections and settlements between Travel Agencies and Airlines, that was later on the base for the tool used in all the company.
+- **IATA** (2006 to 2015)  - Remittance & Settlement Management, from Assistant Manager in Madrid to Manager in Stockholm, Senior Manager in the Europe Hub and finally Regional Manager in the Middle East & Africa: Developed a MSAccess database to manage collections and settlements between Travel Agencies and Airlines, that was later on the base for the tool used in all the company.
-- 2002 to 2006 **AMADEUS** - Markets Department Support: Maintenance and update of a Business Sales segmentation tool in MSAccess that run automatic processes for information management.
+- **AMADEUS** (2002 to 2006) - Markets Department Support: Maintenance and update of a Business Sales segmentation tool in MSAccess that run automatic processes for information management.

 # Education